eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ```
 With this configuration library is able to
 - Automatically generate the Client Attestation PoP JWT, with every call to the PAR and/or Token endpoint
-- Populate the [HTTP headers](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-03.html#name-client-attestation-http-hea) when accessing PAR and/or Token endpoints
+- Populate the [HTTP headers](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-07.html#name-client-attestation-http-hea) when accessing PAR and/or Token endpoints

-Library will check that the authorization server of the issuer,
+Library will check that the authorization server of the issuer:
-includes method `attest_jwt_client_auth` in claim `token_endpoint_auth_methods_supported`
+1. includes authentication method `attest_jwt_client_auth` in claim `token_endpoint_auth_methods_supported` of its metadata
-of its metadata.
+2. supports the JWS Algorithm of the Client Attestation JWT, i.e., the authorization server advertises the JWS Algorithm in the claim `client_attestation_signing_alg_values_supported` of its metadata
+3. supports the JWS Algorithm of the Client Attestation POP JWT, i.e., the authorization server advertises the JWS Algorithm in the claim `client_attestation_pop_signing_alg_values_supported` of its metadata

+Finally, library supports Client Attestation POP JWT [challenges](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-07.html#name-challenge-retrieval) using:
+* either the Challenge Endpoint, if advertised by the authorization server in claim `challenge_endpoint` of its metadata
+* or the `OAuth-Client-Attestation-Challenge` HTTP Header

 ## Features not supported